Friday, September 6, 2019

 Opening Night

-The Opening Night Gala is one of the French festival highlights were many European stars mingle with Hollywood celebrities.
-The guests can enjoy champagne and Hor d'oeuvres from some of the most excellent French restaurants in the city.
+The Opening Night Gala is a French festival highlight where many European stars mingle with Hollywood celebrities.
+The guests can enjoy champagne and hors d'oeuvres from some of the most excellent French restaurants in the city.

 “Les Misérables” U.S. Premiere, COLCOA Opening Film